 Why not make it a trade arrangement to live in these mitigation sites?
 Instead of offering everything for free, make the benefits conditional on the residents doing some kind of meaningful work, such as cleaning up parks, to “pay” for their gifts?

 Homelessness is a serious issue that needs to be addressed, but offering more freebies isn’t the answer.
-The taxpayers funding these endeavors had to work to earn their income, so why shouldn’t the homeless be required to do some kind of community service to receive aid?We value your comments!
-Please weigh in on our comment section below.
+The taxpayers funding these endeavors had to work to earn their income, so why shouldn’t the homeless be required to do some kind of community service to receive aid?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com